osaze12/Project-code-notes/README.md

 This is where I document things I have learnt, or found on the internet that are not easily findable https://github.com/30-seconds/30-seconds-of-code

-# businedd logic to check if it's the scheduled date and also check if the scheduled date/time has elapsed/passed
+# business logic to check if it's the scheduled date and also check if the scheduled date/time has elapsed/passed
 ```javascript
 //checking date and time, if it is the scheduled date
   const isScheduledDate = () => {